Blog Customer FeedbackBug vs Feature: The Difference, Examples & How to Prioritize

 Conclusion

 To wrap up, distinguishing bugs and features isn't always straightforward.
-Real-world situations tend to blur these lines, with bugs often serving as the seed for new feature ideas.
+Real-world situations tend to blur these lines, with bugs often serving as the seed for new feature ideas, and intentional features sometimes landing as bug reports.

-Tools like Featurebase streamline this process, allowing you to prioritize ideas based on user votes, prioritization frameworks, and monetary value.
+Tools like Featurebase streamline this process, letting you prioritize ideas based on user votes, value/effort frameworks, and monetary value, so you can focus on what matters most.
+The free plan covers unlimited feedback collection, so there's no downside to trying it. 👇